bonprosoft/shamiko/README.md

 ptrace: Operation not permitted.
 ```

-In most distributions, executing ptrace of non-child process by non-super user is disallowed.
+In most distributions, executing ptrace of non-child processes by a non-super user is disallowed.
 You can disable this temporarily by
 ```sh
 echo 0 > /proc/sys/kernel/yama/ptrace_scope